A general view of the algebraic semantics of \L ukasiewicz logic with product: From MV-algebras to -groups

-Theorem \ref{teo:SEP}, Theorem \ref{teo:commTP}, Theorem \ref{teo:SEPgroups} and Theorem \ref{teo:tensalg} ensure that we can safely apply $\Lambda$ to the diagram from Section \ref{dia}.
+\Cref{teo:SEP,teo:commTP,teo:SEPgroups,teo:tensalg} ensure that we can safely apply $\Xi$ to the diagram from Section \ref{dia}.
 Denoted by $\mathbf{auG_a}$, $\mathbf{uR_a}$, $\mathbf{uRS_a}$ and $\mathbf{fuAlg_a}$ the categories of Archimedean $\ell u$-groups, unital and Archimedean $\ell u$-rings, Archimedean Riesz spaces with strong unit and unital and Archimedean \textit{fu}-algebras respectively we get